For Countries Not on the List

-If the country you need is not on the above list, it is not a party to the 1961 Hague Convention, and an apostille cannot be issued.
-However, a "Notarial Certification" can be issued instead.
+If the country you need is not on the list above, it is not a party to the 1961 Hague Convention, and an apostille cannot be issued.
+However, an alternate authenticaion document will be issued instead.

-Formally named “Convention of 5 October 1961 Abolishing the Requirement of Legalization for Foreign Public Documents,” the Hague Convention of 1961 established a way for nations to authenticate public documents without having to enact legislation.
-In short, public legal documents must be notarized in order to be accepted by international bodies.
-The procedure usually takes a long time, so for that reason, the Hague Apostille was introduced to speed up and simplify the legalization and acceptance of international documents, which is especially helpful for international business and trade.
+Formally named “Convention of 5 October 1961 Abolishing the Requirement of Legalization for Foreign Public Documents,” the Hague Convention of 1961 established a way for nations to authenticate public documents with an "apostille" without having to enact legislation.
+The Hague apostille was introduced to speed up and simplify the legalization and acceptance of international documents.